A group of New Jersey lawmakers have introduced a bill they say will eliminate the sale of dogs and cats in New Jersey from so-called "puppy mills."

 "By requiring registration of breeders, providing purchaser with information about their future pet and imposing heavy penalties on violators, individuals and pet shops will be encouraged to purchase their cat or dog from a reputable breeder,” said Holzapfel in the statement.
 "This would eliminate the market for selling cats or dogs from puppy mills with poor and unhealthy conditions."

 The law also provides a process for the revocation of licenses to sell dogs or cats if a breeder violates the law.
 Any breeder or dealer who had previously been convicted of animal cruelty would be automatically disqualified.

-The owner of the Puppies Galore store – Maria De Santis, of Old Bridge – and manager Nathan "Nat" Sladkin, of Farmingdale, are both facing animal cruelty charges in connection with the condition of the Hooper Avenue store.
+The owner of the Puppies Galore store – Maria De Santis, of Old Bridge – and manager Nathan "Nat" Sladkin, of Farmingdale, are both in connection with the condition of the Hooper Avenue store.

-The Brick Township council is currently researching a potential ban on any new stores that sell dogs or cats within the township's borders.
+The Brick Township council is currently on any new stores that sell dogs or cats within the township's borders.

 The bill also cracks down on pets brought into New Jersey from other states, where puppy mills are often located.

 A certificate of health prepared by a veterinarian will be required for all pets transported into New Jersey for sale by a dog dealer, kennel or pet shop.
 This certificate will include the pet’s age, health, origin, and the date and information about the pet’s rabies vaccination